 Linux yum command

 yum stands for "Yellowdog Updater Modified".
 It is an interactive, rpm-based package manager.
 It can automatically perform system updates, including dependency analysis and obsolete processing based on "repository" metadata.
-It can also perform installation of new packages, removal of old packages and perform queries on the installed and/or available packages among many other commands/services (see below). yum is similar to other high level package managers like apt-get and smart.
+It can also perform installation of new packages, removal of old packages and perform queries on the installed or available packages among other commands/services (see below).
+The yum command is similar to other high level package managers like apt-get and smart.

 yum [options] [command] [package ...]